artemik/r2dbc-jdbc-vertx-issue-190/README.md

 ### How to Interpret R2DBC Results
 R2DBC results are a bit tricky to understand, let me explain and highlight something:
-1. First of all, in WebFlux, all R2DBC setups are slower than its standalone counterpart by at least ~40% (25.5 sec vs 18.3 sec).
+1. First of all, in WebFlux, all R2DBC setups are slower than its standalone counterpart by at least ~40% (25.5 sec vs 18.3 sec), and are slower than JDBC.
-2. In WebFlux, without custom LoopResources, you MUST NOT run warmup(), otherwise things are slow.
+2. In WebFlux, using LoopResources, regardless of other settings, gives better performance.
+2. In WebFlux, without LoopResources the performance is worse, however there is one exception where it shows the same performance as with LoopResources: (**-** LoopResources, **-** warmup, `initialSize` **!=** `maxSize`) and where it's strange that warmup MUST NOT be run.
-3. In WebFlux, the choice of equal vs non-equal initialSize and maxSize matters only when without custom LoopResources and without warmup - must be non-equal, otherwise things are slow.
+3. In WebFlux, the choice of `initialSize` and `maxSize` matters only when without custom LoopResources and without warmup - must be non-equal, otherwise the performance is worse.
 In all other cases, this choice doesn't matter.
 4. In standalone, all R2DBC settings perform the same.

 ## Results (SELECT 100 records)

 ### Standalone
 Not tested.
-WebFlux results show it's not needed.
+Because WebFlux shows a case where R2DBC matches the JDBC performance, likely in standalone it will be even more so.

 ### Web App
 For **R2DBC**, I only tested DatabaseClient.
 Note: for readability, **+** means with, **-** means without, `...` means all other settings not affecting the result.